magicalbanana/highspot/README.md

 #### Baremetal

-To run in baremental (directly on your Host machine) you must have [go](https://golang.org) installaed on your machine.
+To run in baremental (directly on your host machine) you must have [go](https://golang.org) installed in your machine.
 Once you have that installed, run the following command:

 ```
 $ go get ./...
 $ go run main.go
 ```

+#### Output

+The `output.json` file will be located in the `testdata/` directory in the root folder.
+This applies to both running in a Docker container or baremetal.

 ### Author's Note